vanderleisilva/uncacheable/resources/diagrams/data-flow/rag-data-flow.md

 ## References

 - See [GenAI Component Diagram](../genai-subsystem/genai-component-diagram.md) for RAG components
-- See [ADR-004](../../../Architecture-Decision-Records/004-rag-pattern-for-grounding.md) for RAG strategy rationale
+- See [ADR-005: RAG Strategy](../../../Architecture-Decision-Records/005-rag-strategy.md) for RAG strategy rationale
-- See [Conversational Support Flow](../sequence/conversational-support-flow.md) for RAG in action
+- See [Conversational Support Flow](../use-cases/conversational-support-flow.md) for RAG in action
-- See [Data Architecture](../../../Data-Architecture/rag-index-strategy.md) for indexing details